-Instruction

-Duration of SEE

-SEE

-CIE

-Credits
+Instruction Duration of SEE SEE CIE Credits 3L Hours per week 3 Hours 60 Marks 40 Marks 3

 Prerequisites: Students should have basic knowledge of Microprocessors and Microcontrollers

 - 1. Learn about fundamentals of the embedded systems - 2.
 Understand the hardware and software details of the embedded systems. - 3.
 Acquire knowledge on the serial, parallel and network communication protocols.